Essential to American freedom and happiness.

 A jurisprudence of the Privileges or Immunities Clause based on its original meaning would include [i.e., incorporate] the entire Bill of Rights [i.e., the first eight amendments], as well as the other textually enumerated rights such as the great writ of habeas corpus and the equal protection coverage of the Comity Clause [Article IV, section 2, which prohibits states from discriminating against the citizens of other states].
 An original meaning jurisprudence would not include unenumerated rights, whether progressive [Griswold v.
 Connecticut, Roe v.
 Wade], libertarian [Lochner v.
 New York], or conservative [Meyer v.
 Nebraska, Pierce v.
 Society of Sisters].
 Unless covered under a separate clause in the Constitution, matters involving the rights of privacy, economic rights, and parental rights would remain subject to political debate in the several states.
 Some aspects of the right to privacy, sexual autonomy, and gay rights may be covered under the Equal Protection Clause [see, for example, Justice O’Connor’s concurring opinion in Planned Parenthood v.
 Casey] or preserved under the doctrine of stare decisis [see, for example, the majority opinion in Casey].
 However, there is no originalist understanding of the Privileges or Immunities Clause that would include such rights.
 [Emphasis added.] /7

-1/ Customary exceptions to the rule of law—such as sovereign immunity, eminent domain, and civil forfeiture—are inherently dangerous and therefore must be kept within extremely tight limits.
-Likewise, ‘administrative adjudication,’ which inherently violates due process, is dangerous and must be reduced to a minimum.
+1/ Customary exceptions to the rule of law — such as sovereign immunity, eminent domain, and civil forfeiture — are inherently dangerous and must be kept within tight limits.
+Likewise, modern innovations like qualified immunity, which renders public officials less than fully accountable for wrongful actions, and administrative adjudication, which inherently violates due process.

 2/ Each of us must accept as valid law those judicial outcomes we don’t like, when rightly reached, and reject outcomes we do like, when wrongly reached.
 Among my least favorite Supreme Court decisions are those misinterpreting the Commerce Clause, the Due Process Clause, and what I will call the Constitution’s property rights provisions.
 The bad Commerce Clause decisions include Wickard v.
 Fillburn (1942) and U.S. v.
 South-Eastern Underwriters Association (1944).
 The bad money-clause cases, which undermine our natural property rights, include the Legal Tender Cases (1871), Julliard v.
 Greenman (1884), the Gold Clause Cases (1935), Veazie Bank v.
 Fenno (1969), and Kelo v.
 City of New London (2005).
 The so-called substantive due process cases, which infringe our Ninth and Tenth Amendment-protected rights to local self-government, include Griswold v.
 Connecticut (1965), Roe v.
 Wade (1973), Planned Parenthood v.
 Casey (1992), Lawrence v.
 Texas (2003), United States v.
 Windsor (2013), and Obergefell v.
 Hodges (2015)).
 By contrast with these latter, I like the outcomes in such famous substantive due process cases as Meyer v.
 Nebraska (1923), Pierce v.
 Society of Sisters (1925), and Troxel v.
 Granville (2000).
 But I oppose using any of the aforementioned cases, likable or not, as precedents, because of their incorrect reasoning.
 The property rights cases impute to Congress a ‘plenary power’ to regulate the economy that it does not have.
-The substantive due process cases, likable and not, create new ‘fundamental’ rights out of whole cloth, in violation of the Ninth and Tenth Amendments.
+The substantive due process cases, both good and bad, create new ‘fundamental’ rights out of whole cloth, in violation of the Ninth and Tenth Amendments.
 Now, I will readily concede that some cases are close calls, about which reasonable minds can differ, and that some wrongly decided cases might perhaps be decided in the same way, more defensibly, on the basis of some other constitutional provision.
-But I do think all of the cases I’ve mentioned were wrongly decided.
-Ultimately, as I say, it is not the outcome but the reasoning that matters.
-And as a rule of prudence, I think the Constitution requires that the close calls be decided in favor of state policy choices and local self-government.
+(I have trouble seeing how any of the cases I’ve mentioned here could be squared with the Constitution on any plausible theory.)
+By the way, there is a second-order problem here: erroneous statutory interpretations that flow from, or resonate with, erroneous constitutional interpretations — for example, Bostock v.
+Clayton County (2020).
+While they can theoretically be remedied through legislation, their resonance with erroneous constitutional readings makes that practically very difficult.
+So what’s the right rule to follow?
+As a rule of prudence, I think the Constitution requires that the close calls be decided in favor of state policy choices and local self-government.
 Otherwise, unelected federal judges with life tenure can impose too tight a straight-jacket on all the states, such as by imposing unchallengeable ‘fundamental’ rights that not everyone agrees are fundamental.
 Now, if someone can ever show me a defensible rule by which all of the due process cases whose outcomes I dislike (Roe, Casey, etc.) must fall and all of the ones whose outcomes I like (Meyer, Pierce, etc.) must stand, then I will cheerfully adopt that rule in lieu of my current one.
 Until then, I can only view the whole notion of ‘substantive due process’ with profound skepticism.

 4/ For an excellent treatment of how to construe the Ninth Amendment, see this article by professor Michael McConnell.
 His conclusion is worth quoting in full: ‘We are left with the following construction of the Ninth Amendment: Courts should give presumptive protection to natural rights (but should not make up new positive rights), subject to congressional override through explicit and specific legislation.
 In other words: the rights retained by the people are indeed individual natural rights, but they enjoy precisely the same status, and are protected in the same way, that they were before the Bill of Rights was added to the Constitution.
 They were not relinquished, denied, or disparaged.
 Nor did they become “constitutional rights.”
 They are simply what all retained rights were before the enactment of the Bill of Rights: a guide to equitable interpretation and a rationale for narrow construction, but not superior to explicit positive law.’